Placerville’s Murphy scores first career win in Pure Stocks; DeCaires, McDaniel repeat

 PLACERVILLE, CA (5-16-15) – This Saturday night is a night racing continues in the Red Hawk Casino Championship Season at Placerville Speedway presented by Thompson’s Auto Centers.
 Four divisions will converge at the quarter-mile bullring… ...Read More.

 PLACERVILLE, CA (5-9-15) – The fourth Red Hawk Casino Championship Points Race presented by Thompson’s Auto Group brought two local faces to victory lane for the first time in Placerville Speedway’s 50th Anniversary Season Saturday… ...Read More.

-PLACERVILLE, CA (4-18-15) – This Saturday night the action resumes at Placerville Speedway with the second event of the 50th Anniversary Red Hawk Casino Championship Season presented by Thompson’s Auto Group.
-Four divisions are expected… ...Read More.
+PLACERVILLE, CA (5-9-15) – This Saturday night the action resumes at Placerville Speedway with the 50th Anniversary Red Hawk Casino Championship series presented by Thompson’s Auto Group.
+Four divisions are expected to pack the evening… ...Read More.